GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 Projection information will be represented as four optional strings, prefixed by **@J** (J being the *GMT* character for projection information.
-The **@J** code will be followed by a character identifying the format, as shown in Table [tbl:projectspec].
+The **@J** code will be followed by a character identifying the format, as shown in Table :ref:`projectspec <tbl-projectspec>`.

+.. _tbl-projectspec:

 +------------+-------------------------------------------------------------------------------------------------+
 | **Code**   | **Projection Specification**                                                                    |